-This is the fifth and last of my series of posts about – basically – earning Avios from your Summer holiday.
-Previous posts focussed on getting a discount on airport car parking, selecting the best credit card to use abroad, discussing whether Cash Passport cards were worth it and earning miles from car rentals.
+This is the fifth and last of my series of articles about – basically – earning Avios from your Summer holiday.
+Previous articles focussed on getting a discount on airport car parking, selecting the best credit card to use abroad, discussing whether Cash Passport cards were worth it and earning miles from car rentals.

 Even if you do decide to pay for the majority of your holiday costs by credit card, you will still need some foreign currency to tide you over.
 In general, I avoid getting foreign currency from a Bureau de Change and simply use a cash machine at my destination.
 The overall cost is unlikely to be worse than using a bureau and it is far easier.

 That said, you are taking a gamble when you do this, especially if you need money for a taxi.
 When I landed in Berlin from New York in February, I wasted around 15 minutes trying to find a cashpoint and heading back to the taxi rank – especially galling when I could have literally got into a taxi outside my arrival gate.